Award-Winning Transformation: The Residences at The Little Nell

 Statement pieces are a great way to add personality and character to a space.
 Whether it's a unique piece of furniture or a piece of artwork, statement pieces add visual interest and create a focal point in a room.
 They also provide an opportunity to showcase personal style and taste.

-Incorporating vintage or antique pieces is also a timeless design secret that adds character and personality to a space.
-Whether it's a vintage rug or an antique chest, incorporating pieces with a history adds depth and interest to the interior.
+Incorporating vintage or antique pieces is another timeless design secret that adds character and personality to a space.
+Whether it's a vintage rug or an antique chest, incorporating pieces with history adds depth and interest to the interior.

 Interior Design in collaboration with Linda Ruderman Interiors.